 Meta's online written tests, usually administered through HackerRank or Codility, consist of two coding questions for school recruiters, interns, and entry-level software engineer positions.

-Environment: Internet access is prohibited, only some test cases are shown, full consideration of boundary conditions is required
+Environment: Internet access is prohibited, only some test cases are shown, and full consideration of boundary conditions is required.

 Typically consists of 2-3 coding questions + 1 system design trivia question on HackerRank or Meta's internal tools.